Experiential Living Opportunities

 Transfer Student Community: Adams & Bromley Halls

 Students participating in the Transfer Student Community will live in Adams Hall on South Green or Bromley Hall on West Green.
 The Transfer Student Community supports community engagement for students who are transferring or relocating to OHIO for the upcoming fall semester.
 This community will connect students to campus, to the Athens community, and to others within the residential environment.
-For more Transfer Student Community information and to apply, visit the First Year and Student Transitions page.
+For more Transfer Student Community information and to apply, visit the First Year and Student Transitions webpage.